12 Stunning Paris Parks and GardensReading Time: 7 minutes

 This large wooded park is the second largest only after the Bois de Vincennes and is located along the western border of the 16th arrondissement.
 It’s home to the Château de Bagatelle, a small hunting lodge that was originally designed to house members of the royal family and friends while they hunted on the grounds.
 The Jardin d’Acclimatation is also a part of the Bois as a small children’s amusement park.
 Lakes, waterfalls, and wildlife are a part of this park and help you feel like you’re far from the city when you step inside.

 It’s the largest public park in Paris located on the east border of the 12th arrondissement.
 The Parc Floral, or Floral Park of Paris (botanical gardens), the Paris Zoo, and Lac Daumesnil (Lake Daumesnil) are a few of the unique features of the park that are worth paying a visit to.
 Visitors can rent rowboats and picnic on them for an afternoon on the lake or simply stroll through or bike on the many foot and bike paths of the nearly 2500 acre park.
-Another highlight of the park is the 14th-century Château de Vincennes that is open to the public.
+Another highlight of the park is the 14th-century Château de Vincennes which is open to the public.

 Photo Credit: Louis Paulin